Single-Coil vs. Humbucker Guitar Pickup Sound and Difference

 Pickups with coil taps shut off part of the winding, giving you a lower-output pickup.
 This can be done with humbuckers to get something like a single-coil sound, or with a single-coil pickup to achieve a more vintage sound.
 The latter, in my opinion, is probably the best use of a coil tap.

 So does it work?
 Sort of.
-I don’t know that I’ve ever heard a coil split or coil tap that realistically sounded like a single coil, but that’s not to discount it outright.
+I don’t know that I’ve ever heard a coil-split or coil tap that really sounded like a single-coil, but that’s not to discount it outright.
 Both of these techniques will give you an alternate palette of sounds to work with, and that’s a good thing.

 Active pickups utilize onboard batteries to boost the signal.
 They are typically higher output and offer a more consistent, compressed sound.
 You can see how this would be advantageous in genres like heavy metal, and this explains why pickups like the EMG 81 and 85 have become so popular.
 Guitarists can push their amps harder thanks to the greater output, but still get a compressed, even sound.